CompewterTutor/AiSpire/llm_brain/MEMORY.md

   - Error categorization system to classify different errors
   - Response processing to standardize all outputs
   - Comprehensive testing for all response types and formats
+- End-to-End testing framework implemented:
+  - Mock Lua socket server that simulates the Lua Gadget
+  - Mock Vectric SDK for testing without the actual software
+  - Tests for socket communication between components
+  - Tests for command execution flow
+  - Tests for error handling and recovery
+  - Test runner for running all end-to-end tests
+  - Documentation for running tests
 - No integration testing performed yet with actual Vectric software

 ## Technical Decisions